Etherealogic/Etherealogic/README.md

 ### 👨‍💻 About Me

-I’m a systems thinker, theoretical physicist, and AI engineer.
+I’m a systems thinker, freelance theoretical physicist, and AI engineer.
 At [Etherealogic.ai](https://etherealogic.ai), I design practical tools and frameworks that prioritize clarity over complexity.

 ---